 Two less wobbly arches in the world

-Numerous trail-goers say that the Merrell Oakcreek provides Note that shoes with great arch support keep your feet from rolling in, making extended hikes less tiring.
+Numerous trail-goers say that the Merrell Oakcreek provides lots of arch support.
+Note that shoes with great arch support keep your feet from rolling in, making extended hikes less tiring.

 Sweat-free hikes in the sun